EshietIy/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: " user-story"
+name: user-story
-about: Describe this issue template's purpose here.
+about: This template is the format for issues
 title: ''
 labels: ''
 assignees: ''